-Omnia Arfin (b.
-1984) was born in Egypt, grew up in Saudi Arabia, and then emigrated to Canada—a life that has given her the chance to meet people of different cultures and religions, and enhance her desire to tell stories about them.
-Omnia is concerned about issues related to the beauty and women objectifying in this materialistic world, also the human and social rights.
+Omnia Arfin was born in Egypt, grew up in Saudi Arabia, and then emigrated to Canada, a life that has given her the chance to meet people of different cultures, and enhance her desire to tell stories about them.
+Omnia is concerned about issues related to the beauty and women objectifying in this materialistic world, additionally to the human and social rights cases.

 Omnia is currently based in Toronto, and available for assignment.

 Toronto.
 Canada.
 01+647-822-3422